 - The Headmaster since 2007 is Charles W. Britton.

 - McDonogh employs the equivalent of 177 full-time faculty members, 20% of whom live on campus.

 - More than 80% of faculty hold advanced degrees, and the average teaching tenure is 15.3 years.

 - The student-teacher ratio is 9:1.

-- Founded in 1873 as a farm school for poor boys, McDonogh School is situated on nearly 800 pastoral acres in suburban Owings Mills.
+- Founded in 1873 as a farm school for poor boys, McDonogh School is situated on 800 pastoral acres in suburban Owings Mills.

 - The campus is located 20 minutes from downtown Baltimore and 50 minutes from Washington, D.C.

 - Tuition (includes bus transportation and hot lunch): Lower School $24,350; Middle School $25,860; Upper School $27,100; Upper School Five-day Boarding, $36,420.